Opinion: Looking for that new norm

 The three-day waiting (or cooling-off) period has been in effect in California for many years.

 Background checks including the review of one’s mental health history have been discussed.
-People suffering from depression could be prohibited from purchasing weapons for fear they might turn the gun on themselves or perhaps the turn the firearm on what they see as cause of their depression.
+People suffering from depression could be prohibited from purchasing weapons for fear they might turn the gun on themselves or on whomever is the cause of their depression.

 Many people who commit suicide do so because they are in pain, sometimes physically, sometimes emotionally.
 They might choose a permanent solution to what could be a temporary situation.
 It would seem they give little consideration to the many people they leave behind.